Adults Living with SMA, Financial and PA Support

 Other Useful organisations:

-The level of health and social care help you receive will depend on an assessment of your needs and the level of support you require to meet them.
+How much health and social care help you receive depends on an assessment of your needs.
 It may also depend on the services available in your area.
-This section briefly covers the different possible routes to getting health and social care support.
 In some circumstances, it is possible to have a joint Health and Social Care package.

 People who have long term ill-health or disability costs, and live in England, Wales or Northern Ireland, can apply for a Personal Independence Payment or PIP.